Guide for Journal Source Finders

 How to find codified statutes

-- Generally, current federal statutes must be photocopied from the official U.S. Code, which is on Reserve at the Circulation Desk.
+- Generally, current federal statutes must be photocopied from the official U.S. Code.
+The curent edition is available on Reserve at the Circulation Desk.
+Earlier editions are available in Section 1B of the first floor stacks.

 TIP: Official state codes are very difficult to find.
 It might be necessary to cite to an annotated version.